Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Most people don’t approve the update right away.
 Given the choice, only 32 percent of people opt to have their apps update themselves on an automatic basis.
 Of the rest, 38 percent run the updates when it’s convenient, and 10 percent never install app updates at all.

-When it comes to major updates, like the phone operating system, 42 percent wait until it’s convenient, according to the Pew survey, and 14 percent never update it.
+When it comes to major updates, like the phone operating system, 42 percent wait until it’s convenient, according to cybersecurity surveys, and 14 percent never update it.

 That’s a problem.
 When hackers find out that there’s a security vulnerability, they rush out to take advantage of it before everyone upgrades.
 The longer you take, the more at risk you are.